 I mentioned this earlier.
 You can also go into the business of selling waste of foodstuffs to people, companies that need them.

-A. Re-invest Your Profit
+A. Re-invest Your Profits

 After reading Aliko Dangote’s biography and how he made his millions selling foodstuffs to Nigerians I would say one of the reasons why his business grew so rapidly is his ability to always re-invest the profits of his foodstuff business back into his business.